JeevanBodigam/assignment2-bodigam/README.md

 4. Make your public or private as per your requirement
 5. Initialize your repo with readme or .gitognore or license.
 6. Click on Create Repository
+7. Required Items
+    * An account on github.com
+    * Check Internet Connectivity
+    * Good name for your Repo
+        * Should describe your project
+        * No fancy Names